[Originally posted on my Italian blog in 2010, updated for 2026]

 How to Watch Manhattanhenge: Insider Tips for the Best Experience

 I personally LOVE filming the crowd filming the event.
-It’s honestly one of my favorite things, together with witnessing the magic of Manhattanhenge itself.
-There’s just something about everyone looking west, phones raised (nice madness!), hearts wide open. ✨
+It’s one of my favorite things, witnessing the breathtaking sunset itself AND watching thousands of people look west, phones raised, hearts wide open. ✨

 You can simply cross most intersections and catch unforgettable moments right in the middle of the street.